GUIDE 2025

 Breaking the long sentence into shorter sentences yields the following result: “The late 1950s was a key era for programming languages.
 IBM introduced Fortran in 1957.
 John McCarthy invented Lisp the following year.
 Consequently, by the late 1950s, programmers could solve problems iteratively or recursively”.

-According to the Hemingway app, breaking down the long sentence into multiple short sentences leads to “good” readability and the text is now suitable for readers with grade 9 level education.
+According to the Hemingway app, breaking down a long sentence into multiple short sentences leads to “good” readability, and the text is now suitable for readers with grade 9 level education.

 Avoid Too Long or Too Short Paragraphs